williamhunter/topy/README.md

      'VOL_FRAC': 0.5
 }
 ```
-The requirements are the same as for `.tpd` file.
+The requirements are the same as for the TPD file.

 ```Python
 topology = Topology(config=config)
 ```
 ### Optimization (solving the problem)

-You can use the one-line solution:
+You can use the command line solution:

 ```bash
 $ python topy/scripts/optimise.py <filename>.tpd